Blendify/blender-manual/blender_docs/manual/editors/3dview/object/transform/transform_control/precision/axis_locking.rst

 The current mode will be displayed in the left hand side of the *3D View header*.

 As can be seen in the *Axis locking modes* image, the direction of the transform also takes into account the selection.
-Sections A and B show Z axis locking in *Global* and *Normal* orientations respectively.
-C and D show the same situation with face selection,
-E and F with edge selection and G and H with vertex selection.

 Note that using a locked axis does not prevent you from using the keyboard to enter :doc:`numeric transformation </editors/3dview/object/transform/transform_control/precision/numeric_input>` values.